analytiq-hub/sigagent.github.io/_posts/2023-03-31-lex-fridman-at-manolis-kellis-salon.md

 categories: machine learning, society
 ---

+In his trademark black suit, well built, not tall — reserved when speaking in person, self effacing at all times, thoughtful, listening, attentive, and never interrupting others.

-For once, Lex was responding to questions, instead of asking them:
+For once, Lex was responding to questions, instead of asking them.
+Gracious thanks to the host, Manolis Kellis, for hosting, organizing, and asking Lex the right questions:

 AGI:
 - Concerns about AI: How chatbots can do great good, but also poison social media.
 How the world is on a hair trigger, with much depending on the mood of a few people who can trigger nuclear war.